 Nokia commented that CT4 can't start any study before Stage 2 architectural requirements are known.
 It would be appropriate to wait SA2 before CT4 makes any protocol selection.

 There are lot of objectives which are out of CT4 remit.
 Proposed work goes beyond CT4 terms of reference.
-Nokia do not believe this work is only protocol selection.
+Nokia and Ericsson do not believe this work is only protocol selection.
 This work has wide network impacts for e.g. 5G AN, Charging, PCC and probably other things when SA2 requirements will be available.